firozkhan18/technologies-notes/java-one-by-one.md

 **Benefits of Composition**:
 - It offers more flexibility and a **loose coupling** between classes than inheritance.
 - You can easily change the parts (components) of an object without modifying the entire object.

-#### **6. Association**

-Association represents the relationship between two or more objects.
-There are different types of associations:
-- **One-to-One**: One object is associated with exactly one object.
-- **One-to-Many**: One object is associated with multiple objects.
-- **Many-to-Many**: Multiple objects are associated with multiple objects.

-#### **7. Aggregation**

-Aggregation is a special form of association that represents a "whole-part" relationship, where the "part" can exist independently of the "whole."
-It's a **Has-A** relationship with a more loosely-coupled structure than composition.

----

-### **Conclusion**

-Object-Oriented Programming (OOP) is a paradigm that helps in organizing software around the concept of **objects** and **classes**, making it more modular, maintainable, and reusable.
-Understanding the four pillars of OOP (Encapsulation, Abstraction, Inheritance, and Polymorphism) is essential for designing and building robust systems.
-By applying these principles, developers can create software that is easier to extend, debug, and maintain over time.

-### **Composition, Aggregation, and Association in Java**

-In object-oriented programming, relationships between objects are an important concept.
-Three fundamental types of relationships in OOP are **Composition**, **Aggregation**, and **Association**.
-These relationships represent how objects interact or are related to one another in a system.
-Below, I’ll explain each of these relationships in depth, with examples and when to use them.

----

-### **1. Composition (Has-A Relationship)**

 **Composition** is a type of association where one object **"owns"** or **"contains"** another object, and the contained object cannot exist independently without the parent object.
 It is also known as a **strong relationship** because if the parent object is destroyed, its contained objects are also destroyed.